 Students are being approached by individuals offering to pay their fees at reduced rates or under special conditions.
 Fraudsters may present themselves as legitimate agencies or associates, they may be a friend.
 Never respond to these offers and always pay your tuition fees direct to UWE using the authorised payment methods below.

-For more information view these leaflets produced by the police in English (PDF) and Mandarin (PDF).
-If you believe you have been a victim of fraud or have any questions contact UWE Bristol.
-Students experiencing difficulty making payment should contact credit control.
+For more information view these leaflets produced by the police in English and Mandarin.
+If you believe you have been a victim of fraud or have any questions contact UWE Bristol at firstname.lastname@example.org.
+Students experiencing difficulty making payment should contact credit control at email@example.com.

 Ways to pay